Qleoz12/qleoz12.github.io/_posts/2022-04-16-patterns-factory.md

 decide what objects to create.
 Let’s check out these class diagrams to see who the players are in this pattern

+important:
+- simple factory is not considered a patterns

 **Note:** this is an example of factory patterns, its will be a series for implement all patterns in java / python / go {: .notice--info}

-in the next classes you can see the implementation for apply the decorator patter and how in the MainClass you can see the flexibility for use this structure in the problem for OOP on Pizzeria
+in the next classes you can see the implementation for apply the factory patter and how in the MainClass call all implamantation for show usage, you can see the flexibility for use this structure in the problem for OOP on Pizzeria

 ## abstraccions